 Candidates admitted to the Ed.D. program will be required to complete Four (IV) Transition Phases in the course of their degree program.
-PHASES II & IV include three (3) Residency requirements.
-Residencies are only one, two, or three days in length.
+PHASES II & IV include two (2) Residency requirements.

 - Phase I: Candidates complete their Professional Specialized Courses.
-No residency requirement - Phase II: Pre-Dissertation Phase An Intro to Developing the Dissertation -Residency 1 (R1) 2.5 days. - Phase III: Candidates complete their Statistics & Research Design Courses No residency requirement. - Phase IV: Dissertation Phase Residency 2 (R2) -3 days and Residency 3 (R3) -1 to 2 days.
+No residency requirement - Phase II: Pre-Dissertation Phase An Intro to Developing the Dissertation -Residency 1 (R1) Virtual and/or On-Campus. - Phase III: Candidates complete their Statistics & Research Design Courses No residency requirement. - Phase IV: Dissertation Phase Residency 2 (R2) Virtual and/or On-Campus